STEllAR-GROUP/hpx/README.rst

 ================

-We would like to acknowledge the NSF, DoE, DTIC, DARPA, the Center for Computation and Technology (CCT) at Louisiana State University, The Swiss National Supercomputing Centre (CSCS), and the Department of Computer Science 3 - Computer Architecture at the University of Erlangen Nuremberg who fund and support our work.
+We would like to acknowledge the NSF, DoE, DTIC, DARPA, the Center for Computation and Technology (CCT) at Louisiana State University, the Swiss National Supercomputing Centre (CSCS), and the Department of Computer Science 3 - Computer Architecture at the University of Erlangen Nuremberg who fund and support our work.